-Access to care

-Utilization of services

-Coordination of care
+1. Access to care Health education 2.
+Utilization of services 6.
+Emergency services 3.
+Coordination of care 7.
+Membership services 4.
 Continuity of care

-Health education

-Emergency services

-Membership services

 The selected area of concern is quantified and analyzed by clinical indicators which are monitored and evaluated to answer the study question.
 The quality indicators are selected by Jai Medical Systems' Quality Assurance Department and must be objective, measurable, and based on current knowledge and clinical experience.
 The clinical indicators are information collected from medical records, claims, administrative data, surveys, or other information resources.
 After all the data has been collected from the selected clinical indicators, it is interpreted by Jai Medical Systems' Quality Assurance Committee and compared with accepted medical standards of care.